PlaceAVote/pav-web/README.md

 	gulp browser-sync

-or you can use htto-server
+or you can use http-server

 	http-server -o